-The most common form of ameloblastomas - multicystic form - were previously known as adamantinomas of the jaw.
-Although both conditions are unrelated histologically and the latter terminology should be avoided.
+The most common form of ameloblastomas - the multicystic form - were formerly known as adamantinomas of the jaw.
+However, ameloblastomas are unrelated histologically to adamantinomas of the bone, and this terminology should be avoided to avoid confusion.

 Ameloblastomas are the second most common odontogenic tumour (odontoma is the most common overall but ameloblastoma is the most common lucent lesion) and account for up to one-third of such cases.

 They are slow growing and tend to present in the 3rd to 5th decades of life, with no gender predilection 4.

 Ameloblastomas typically occur as hard painless lesions near the angle of the mandible in the region of the 3rd molar tooth (48 and 38) although they can occur anywhere along the alveolus of the mandible (80%) and maxilla (20%).
 When the maxilla is involved, the tumour is located in the premolar region and can extend up into the maxillary sinus.